Overview

 Head to the Snowflake console, navigate to Worksheets and create a new worksheet.

-2. Create role and user
+2. Create role and service user

 Example SQL script below.
 Please replace all <brackets> with your details.